Swansea traffic wardens to wear cameras to record abuse

 In one year alone, there were 73 incidents against traffic wardens, of which 10 were reported to the police.

-Councillor June Burtonshaw, cabinet member for place, said there have also been 15 formal complaints against wardens.'No evidence'
+Councillor June Burtonshaw, cabinet member for place, said there have also been 15 formal complaints against wardens.

 "One complaint was withdrawn, and seven were addressed at the first stage of the complaints process following investigation," she added.